pe-a-ce/Week5_SafariLab/safari.md

 FROM animal
 JOIN enclosure
 ON animal.enclosure_id = enclosure.id
-WHERE enclosure.id = 5 AND NOT animal.name = 'Lenny';
+WHERE enclosure.name = 'Giraffe Field' AND NOT animal.name = 'Marty';

 ## Hints